Vaibhavs10/llm-pricing-hf/README.md

 ### TODO

-Scrapers still need to be implemented for: Cerebras, HF Inference Infrastructure, Nscale, SambaNova, Scaleway, and Zhipu (zai-org).
+Scrapers still need to be implemented for: Cerebras, HF Inference Infrastructure, and Scaleway.

 ## Extending